aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Conditions.md

 # Conditions
-A condition is a temporary effect applied for a limited amount of actor turns on an actor.
+A condition is a temporary effect applied for a limited amount of main turns on an actor.
 They are tracked in the actor's `condition` array.

 A `condition` element contains an int\[\] of 2 elements: